In this post we’ll take a look at some of the best EQ and compression techniques for drums when mixing your music.

-Not to worry, this post will break down the essential EQing and compression techniques you can use in your DAW.
+Not to worry though, we’ll break down the essential EQing and compression techniques you can use in your DAW.

 Check out these other guides: